 Are you looking for activities that the whole family can take part in?
 Then consider growing a theme garden.
 Not only will your children learn about plants, they will also learn about soil, water, weather, decomposition (ecology), wildlife, and many other aspects of the natural world, while they sharpen their observation skills.
 They will benefit from the opportunity to play outside and get some healthy exercise, too.
-More and more people are planting gardens as part of the green movement.
 And, with any luck, you can all eat the results of your efforts.

 1. ABC garden: Can you find a flower or vegetable to represent every letter of the alphabet?
 Plan the garden in the shape of letters.
 Make letter signs out of craft sticks to mark each plant.
 Make letters out of recycled materials (junk) to decorate the garden.
 Don’t forget to plant bulbs for spring color, too.